Find out more about Cathy Toogood

 And, whether you’re a fan of the city’s famous beer or not, a trip to the Guinness Storehouse (St James’s Gate, Dublin 8; +353 1 408 4800) is fun for any first-timer to the city.
 You can learn everything from how the black drink is made to how to pull the perfect pint, and then enjoy a glass of Guinness with a view in the Gravity Bar.

 Plus, there’s plenty to do if the sun does shine with outdoor spaces such as the National Botanic Gardens (Glasnevin, Dublin 9; +353 1 804 0300) or the numerous parks and squares where you can spot statues of big-names including Oscar Wilde (Merrion Square) and James Joyce (St Stephen’s Green).

-This year’s European Capital of Culture Wroclaw is a real treat for those who love a pretty city.
-And with summer temperatures in the mid-20s, you’re guaranteed a bit of sunshine to enjoy it in.
+Last year’s European Capital of Culture Wroclaw is a real treat for those who love a pretty city.
+And with summer temperatures in the mid-20s, you’re almost guaranteed a bit of sunshine to enjoy it in.

 The city’s Old Town, with its colourful houses and Gothic town hall, acts as the picturesque epicentre of Wroclaw.
 Here you’ll find the social hub of the city, the Rynek (Market Square), plenty of open-air cafes and restaurants, “Hansel and Gretel” townhouses and the impressive Gothic St Elizabeth’s Church.

 Meanwhile, Ostrów Tumski, Wroclaw’s architectural masterpiece, is a cluster of brilliant religious buildings found in the centre of town.
 And, as Poland is outside of the Eurozone, the pound is generally strong against the zloty, making Wroclaw a great value destination as well as a top city in its own right.